kitex-contrib/config-nacos/README.md

 Refer to [example](https://github.com/kitex-contrib/config-nacos/tree/main/example) for more usage.

+### Note
+Do not delete the config in nacos, otherwise the nacos sdk may produce a large warning log.

 ## Compatibility
 This Package use Nacos1.x client.
 The Nacos2.0 and Nacos1.0 Server are fully compatible with it. [see](https://nacos.io/en-us/docs/v2/upgrading/2.0.0-compatibility.html)